Zax: The Alien Hunter: Reviews

 Zax: The Alien Hunter received "mixed or average reviews", according to the review aggregation website Metacritic.

 Positive reviews of Zax: The Alien Hunter focused on its gameplay.
 Louis Bedigian of GameZone stated the game was "insanely addictive", praising its multiplayer play.
 Ivan Sulic of IGN found the gameplay "legitimately gratifying" due to the "simply, refreshing and enjoyable" control scheme and "fast and furious" multiplayer mode.
-Scott Osborne of GameSpot stated, despite the simplicity of the gameplay, the game's "excellent pacing and rewarding action" made the game "refreshingly fun", noting "there's just enough diversity to hold your interest and keep the action flowing".
+Scott Osborne of GameSpot stated that despite the simplicity of the gameplay, the game's "excellent pacing and rewarding action" made the game "refreshingly fun", noting that there is enough diversity to hold the player's interest and keep the action flowing.

 Reviewers were mixed on the merits of the game's isometric presentation and graphics.
 Scott Osborne of GameSpot praised the game's "beautiful graphics" with "fine attention to detail" and "crisp and colourful" landscapes and creatures.
-Ivan Sulic of IGN similarly stated "graphically, the game is an artistic, albeit static feast...the game is an excellent still frame painting, but the vast majority of the environment is purely decorative."
-James Lyon of PC Zone found the graphics dated, stating "(it) looks like a ten-year-old game".
+Ivan Sulic of IGN also called the graphics "artistic", albeit "static" feast, but also thought that the vast majority of the environment is "purely decorative".
+James Lyon of PC Zone found the graphics dated.

 The game also received negative reception.
-Jason Babler of Computer Gaming World dismissed the game as a "Diablo clone", labelling it as "the buggiest game I've ever played".
-Scott Osborne of IGN similarly noted the game "sounds like another Diablo wannabe, and in some ways it is", citing the game had not learned lessons from Diablo by having a short single-player campaign, few powers and abilities, and no character classes or skills.
+Jason Babler of Computer Gaming World dismissed the game as a "Diablo clone", labelling it as "the buggiest game" he had played.
+Scott Osborne of IGN similarly noted that the game "sounds like another Diablo wannabe, and in some ways it is", citing the game had not learned lessons from Diablo by having a short single-player campaign, few powers and abilities, and no character classes or skills.

 Criticism of the game frequently made adverse comparisons to the isometric role-playing video game Diablo.
 Lead designer Ion Hardie acknowledged that this reception came from the dissonance between the action gameplay and the isometric graphics of role-playing video games normally reserved for Diablo.